-[(3)] (2) [documentation] Documentation of professional development for each program staff [person] who cares for the children, including new employee orientation and annual training for current program staff on the child [day] care center or group [day] child care home policies, plans and procedures; and

-[(4)] (3) [disciplinary] Disciplinary actions.

-(b) [For each prospective employee, the file shall include:] The operator shall:

-[(1)] [a completed state and a completed federal fingerprint card shall be submitted to the department for a State Police Bureau of Identification and a Federal Bureau of Investigation Criminal Records check;]

-[(2)] [a completed form approved by the department shall be submitted to the department for a check of the state child abuse registry; and]

-(1) Submit the necessary documentation and information, consistent with section 10-530 of the Connecticut General Statutes, including current employment status of prospective and existing employees in a position that requires the provision of care to a child or involves unsupervised access to any child in such child care center or group child care home, as specified by the Office, to comply with the provisions of section 19a-80 of the Connecticut General Statutes that pertain to comprehensive background checks, including but not limited to state and national criminal history and sex offender records checks and the state child abuse registry established under section 17a-101k of the Connecticut General Statutes.

-(2) Obtain from each prospective employee, who is eighteen years of age or older, for a position that requires the provision of care to a child or involves unsupervised access to a child, a listing of all employment held in the United States for an organization that provides care or services to children in the preceding five years.
-The operator shall take reasonable steps to contact each previous employer provided by the prospective employee and any employers made accessible to the Operator by the Office to verify at a minimum the prospective employee's job title, description of his/her regular duties, confirmation of employment dates, and whether such previous employer would recommend the prospective employee for rehire.

-(3) Not employ program staff, including volunteers, who have a record that the commissioner reasonably believes renders such program staff unsuitable to be employed in a child care center or group child care home.

-(4) Maintain at the child care center or group child care home evidence of compliance with the provisions of this subsection.

-[(3)] (5) [the operator shall provide] Provide to the [department] Office any information obtained concerning [substantiated child abuse or neglect records or criminal convictions] such comprehensive background checks or employment history checks, upon request of the [department] Office.

-(c) In accordance with the provisions of 45 CFR 98.43, as amended from time to time, a comprehensive background check shall include:

-(1) A search of state criminal records in any state of residency for the past five years;

-(2) A search of the abuse and neglect registry or database in any state of residency for the past five years;

-(3) A search of the sex offender registry or repository in any state of residency for the past five years;

-(4) A Federal Bureau of Investigation fingerprint check using Next Generation Identification; and

-(5) A search of the National Crime Information Center National Sex Offender Registry.

-[(c)] (d) The operator shall maintain a staff adequate for the number, ages and developmental needs of the children to be accommodated.
+- [(3)] (2) [documentation] Documentation of professional development for each program staff [person] who cares for the children, including new employee orientation and annual training for current program staff on the child [day] care center or group [day] child care home policies, plans and procedures; and - [(4)] (3) [disciplinary] Disciplinary actions. - (b) [For each prospective employee, the file shall include:] The operator shall: - [(1)] [a completed state and a completed federal fingerprint card shall be submitted to the department for a State Police Bureau of Identification and a Federal Bureau of Investigation Criminal Records check;] - [(2)] [a completed form approved by the department shall be submitted to the department for a check of the state child abuse registry; and] - (1) Submit the necessary documentation and information, consistent with section 10-530 of the Connecticut General Statutes, including current employment status of prospective and existing employees in a position that requires the provision of care to a child or involves unsupervised access to any child in such child care center or group child care home, as specified by the Office, to comply with the provisions of section 19a-80 of the Connecticut General Statutes that pertain to comprehensive background checks, including but not limited to state and national criminal history and sex offender records checks and the state child abuse registry established under section 17a-101k of the Connecticut General Statutes. - (2) Obtain from each prospective employee, who is eighteen years of age or older, for a position that requires the provision of care to a child or involves unsupervised access to a child, a listing of all employment held in the United States for an organization that provides care or services to children in the preceding five years.
+The operator shall take reasonable steps to contact each previous employer provided by the prospective employee to verify at a minimum the prospective employee's job title, description of his/her regular duties, confirmation of employment dates, and whether such previous employer would recommend the prospective employee for rehire.
+This information shall be made accessible to the Office upon request. - (3) Not employ program staff, including volunteers, who have a record that the commissioner reasonably believes renders such program staff unsuitable to be employed in a child care center or group child care home. - (4) Maintain at the child care center or group child care home evidence of compliance with the provisions of this subsection. - [(3)] (5) [the operator shall provide] Provide to the [department] Office any information obtained concerning [substantiated child abuse or neglect records or criminal convictions] such comprehensive background checks or employment history checks, upon request of the [department] Office. - (c) In accordance with the provisions of 45 CFR 98.43, as amended from time to time, a comprehensive background check shall include: - (1) A search of state criminal records in any state of residency for the past five years: - (2) A search of the abuse and neglect registry or database in any state of residency for the past five years; - (3) A search of the sex offender registry or repository in any state of residency for the past five years: - (4) A Federal Bureau of Investigation fingerprint check using Next Generation Identification; and - (5) A search of the National Crime Information Center National Sex Offender Registry. - [(c)] (d) The operator shall maintain [a] program staff adequate for the number, ages and developmental needs of the children to be accommodated. - (1) A designated head teacher shall be on site for sixty percent [(60%)] of the time the child [day]